tendermint/tendermint/CONTRIBUTING.md

 Every release is maintained in a release branch named `vX.Y.Z`.

-Note all pull requests should be squash merged except for merging to master.
+Note all pull requests should be squash merged except for merging to a release branch (named `vX.Y`).
 This keeps the commit history clean and makes it easy to reference the pull request where a change was introduced.

 ### Development Procedure